catseye/Robin/doc/Robin.md

 There may of course be zero commands in the returned list, but it is an error if the returned value is not a list containing at least one element.

-If the transducer throws an error, no commands will be executed, and the state of the transducer will remain unchanged.
+If the transducer evaluates to an abort value, no commands will be executed, and the state of the transducer will remain unchanged.
 Implementations should allow such occurrences to be visible and/or logged.

 In fact, commands _are_ events.
 We just call them commands when it is